 Photo 2: One of the local Partisan units from Požarevac, 1943

-As a result of this heavy handed occupation by the Germans, many citizens of Požarevac began to clandestinely join local branches of the growing anti-Axis resistance movements, such as the loyalist Chetniks and the communist Partisans.
+As a result of this heavy-handed occupation by the Germans, many citizens of Požarevac began to clandestinely join local branches of the growing anti-Axis resistance movements, such as the royalist Chetniks and the communist Partisans.
 Starting in the summer of 1941, these groups would gather in the forests on the edge of Požarevac where they would, in the beginning, engage in mostly acts of sabotage against German efforts, such as robbing German convoys, destroying train lines and demolishing strategic bridges.
 However, the Partisan fighters, who were more extreme in their efforts against the German troops, began committing assassinations against local Nazi-collaborating officials and German soldiers.
 As a result, in September of 1941, the occupying Germans in Požarevac began carrying out retaliatory executions against local civilians for Partisan attacks.
 In addition, anyone suspected of being a Partisan fighter was executed on the spot (Photo 1), at which point their dead bodies were often strung up on utility poles around Požarevac in order to act as deterrents against more citizens joining these rebel groups.
 Often, those accused of being communists or supporters of them were taken to the Čačalica Hill on the east side of Požarevac, shot in the head and buried in a mass grave.
 It is estimated that over 3000 civilians were buried there by the end of the war.

 However, despite these attacks and retribution attacks by the Germans, the Partisans around Požarevac commanded by Jovan Šerbanović and Živojin Popović (Photo 2), continued their attacks against the occupation forces through 1942 and 1943 (as did Chetnik units as well).
 The spring of 1943 was especially brutal for civilians around Požarevac as poor crops meant mass starvation and malnutrition were serious problems.
 As a result, rebel resistance efforts against the occupation of Požarevac was drastically scaled back during this year.
 Then, on September 5th, 1944, Chetnik forces of the Mlava Corps attempted an assault on the town, which was readily rejected by the Germans.
 However, roughly one month later in early October, the Soviet Red Army descended on Požarevac during their long march west in their Belgrade Offensive operation (Photo 3).
 The Red Army focused their attack on Požarevac with aerial bombing and artillery over several days and by the morning of October 15th, 1944, it was found that the Germans had fled the city in retreat.
 At this point, the Red Army marched into Požarevac as liberators.
 During this attack, the Red Army lost roughly 441 fighters.